 The programme, funded by the Dutch government, was developed by the Child Rights Alliance, a partnership of 6 organisations led by Plan International Netherlands.
 It works across 10 developing countries to remove the barriers that girls face in accessing equal opportunities.

-Plan International Ethiopia is working with partners to provide child sex workers in Addis Ababa with shelter, rehabilitation and vocational training.
+Plan International Ethiopia is working with partners to provide girls who have been sexually exploited in Addis Ababa with shelter, rehabilitation and vocational training.
 The training gives them the skills they need to become self-sufficient and stay off the streets.

 Join the movement Birtukan, now 20, worked on the streets of Addis Ababa from the age of 12.
 Following training at the rehabilitation centre she now owns her own hair salon.